predict-idlab/powershap/README.md

 ## Usage 🛠

-*powershap* is built to be intuitive, it supports various models including linear, tree-based, and even deep learning models.
+*powershap* is built to be intuitive, it supports various models including linear, tree-based, and even deep learning models for classification and regression tasks.
 <!-- It is also implented as sklearn `Transformer` component, allowing convenient integration in `sklearn` pipelines. -->

 ```py